The Dangers of Synthetic Marijuana

 • Cognitive impairment

-Dangers of synthetic marijuana, in part, are derived from its marketing, which is inaccurate, misleading, visually attractive, and overly accessible.
-Although synthetic marijuana is labeled as not for human consumption, the labels also claim that they are derived from plants despite the active, mind-altering cannabinoid compounds being made in laboratories.1
+Marketing for synthetic marijuana is often inaccurate, misleading, visually attractive, and overly accessible.
+Although it’s labeled as not for human consumption, the labels also claim it’s derived from plants despite the fact that its active, mind-altering cannabinoid compounds are made in laboratories.

-Short- and Long-Term Side Risks of Synthetic Marijuana
+Short- and Long-Term Side Effects of Synthetic Marijuana

-One study found that these acute and long-term side effects occur across seven areas of functioning: neuropsychiatric, cognitive, cardiovascular, neurologic, gastrointestinal, and other.2
+These acute and long-term side effects can occur across seven areas of functioning: neuropsychiatric, cognitive, cardiovascular, neurologic, gastrointestinal, and other.

 Neuropsychiatric Functioning

-The short-term neuropsychiatric dangers of synthetic marijuana include:2
+The short-term neuropsychiatric dangers of synthetic marijuana include:

 • Persistent psychotic episodes